comforme/comforme/README.md

 for an individual to find communities and services which accept them for who they are.

+#Technologies Used:
+-The Go programming Language
+-PostGreSQL
+-Vagr

 ## Instructions for setting up development server
 ### Deploying to Heroku